How to Prepare Your Home for Thanksgiving Guests

 Hosting the perfect Thanksgiving celebration requires a lot of pre-planning.
-With so many details to consider, from prepping the food to organizing the guest bedrooms, preparing your home in advance will ensure it’s a fun, festive celebration for everyone attending, including the host.
+With so many details to consider, from prepping the food to organising the guest bedrooms, preparing your home in advance will ensure it’s a fun, festive celebration for everyone attending, including the host.
 Whether yours is a small, intimate affair or you have numerous friends and family coming for the holidays, use our top five tips to make it your most relaxed Thanksgiving yet…

 Plan your Tablescape

 Family and friends taking the time to enjoy a meal together is one of the highlights of the holidays.
 The seating plan can make or break this treasured time, so it’s important to carefully consider where you will seat your guests and the sort of tablescape you will create.